-But PPC ads can also be expensive.
+On the other hand, PPC ads can be expensive.
 For those creating PPC ads on a budget, you have to consider the cost vs. ROI.

 You have to ensure that the amount of effort and money you put into the ads will generate enough traffic to move a large number of leads through to the middle of your funnel.